garrandall/popular-music-data/tracks/as-i-lay-me-down-sophie-b--hawkins.md

 And I will see you
 When the sun comes out again

-As I lay me down to sleep (ooh la kah koh)
+As I lay me down to sleep (oh la kah koh)
 This I pray
 That you will hold me dear
 Though I'm far away
-I'll whisper your name into the sky (ooh la kah koh) And I will wake up happy
+I'll whisper your name into the sky (oh la kah koh) And I will wake up happy

-As I lay me down to sleep (ooh la kah koh)
+As I lay me down to sleep (oh la kah koh)
 This I pray
 That you will hold me dear
 Though I'm far away
-I'll whisper your name into the sky (ooh la kah koh) And I will wake up happy
+I'll whisper your name into the sky (oh la kah koh) And I will wake up happy

-I wonder why (ooh la kah koh)
+I wonder why (oh la kah koh)

-when the sun comes out again (ooh la kah koh) when the sun comes out again when the sun comes out again when the sun comes out again oh when the sun comes out again when the sun comes out again mmh (ooh la kah koh)
+when the sun comes out again (oh la kah koh) when the sun comes out again when the sun comes out again when the sun comes out again oh when the sun comes out again when the sun comes out again mmh (oh la kah koh)

-I will wake up happy (ooh la kah koh)
+I will wake up happy (oh la kah koh)

 This I pray
 ...
-(ooh la kah koh)
+(oh la kah koh)